Good Medicine - Medical School I - Cover

 August 21, 1985, McKinley, Ohio

 On Wednesday morning, Elizaveta and I were up early, ran, showered, and then ate breakfast together.
-Before I left for the medical school for orientation, I called Father Nicholas to check in.
+Before I left for my medical school for orientation, I called Father Nicholas to check in.
 After ensuring I was doing OK emotionally, I let him know about my dance with Jocelyn.

-“The circumstances were unusual Deacon, and I understand your desire to not offend your friend, and how much you love her, but your behavior went beyond pushing the edge of the envelope.”
+"The circumstances were unusual, Deacon, and I understand your desire to not offend your friend and how much you love her, but your behavior went beyond pushing the edge of the envelope."

 "I understand," I replied.
 "And that's why Matushka and I spoke about it beforehand."